ManonR11/manonreau.github.io/research_projects.md

 The global objective of this project is to design and evaluate *in vitro* and *in vivo* theranostic small molecule inhibitors of TNFa to further provide inexpensive anti-TNFa therapies administered orally.<br>

 {: style="text-align: justify"}
-Project coordinator : Marc Port, <a href="http://cmgpce.cnam.fr/cm-presentation-de-l-equipe-contacts-et-acces-703730.kjsp">Laboratoire de Chimie Moléculaire</a>, CNAM<br>
+Project coordinator : Pr Marc Port, <a href="http://cmgpce.cnam.fr/cm-presentation-de-l-equipe-contacts-et-acces-703730.kjsp">Laboratoire de Chimie Moléculaire</a>, CNAM<br>
 The project is supported by an ANR grant: <a href="http://www.agence-nationale-recherche.fr/Project-ANR-17-CE18-0024">Read the full ANR project</a>

 #### Collaborators